aspose-cells/Aspose.Cells-Doc-md/english/java/faqs/how-to-fix-runtimeexception-fontconfig-head-is-null/_index.md

     ...
 33 more
 ```

-After addiing `fontconfig` and `ttf-dejavu` packages, it will be OK while rendering to pdf and image.
+After adding `fontconfig` and `ttf-dejavu` packages, it works correctly while rendering to PDF and image.

 ```dockerfile
 # Start with the bare Alpine base image